Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

-We followed the methodology of Zhu \& Brookes et al. \cite{zhu2021aav} to find sequence distributions with high mean predicted fitness---in particular, higher than that of the common ``NNK'' sequence distribution \cite{Dalkara2013-wy}.
-Specifically, we used the high-throughput data collected in \cite{zhu2021aav}, which sampled millions of sequences from the NNK distribution and labeled each with an enrichment score quantifying its packaging fitness, based on its count before and after a packaging-based selection experiment.
+We followed the methodology of Zhu \& Brookes et al. \cite{zhu2021aav} to find sequence distributions with high mean predicted fitness---in particular, higher than that of the commonly used ``NNK'' sequence distribution \cite{Dalkara2013-wy}.
+Specifically, we used their high-throughput data, which sampled millions of sequences from the NNK distribution and labeled each with an enrichment score quantifying its packaging fitness, based on its count before and after a packaging-based selection experiment.
 We introduced additional simulated measurement noise to these labels, where the parameters of the noise distribution were also estimated from the pre- and post-selection counts, resulting in labels ranging from $-7.53$ to $8.80$ for $8,552,729$ sequences (see \ifpnas S4 in the SI Appendix \else Section \ref{sect:app-aav} \fi for details).

 We then randomly selected and held out one million of these data points, for calibration and test purposes described shortly, then trained a neural network on the remaining data to predict fitness from sequence.
 Finally, following \cite{zhu2021aav}, we approximately solved an optimization problem that leveraged this regression model in order to specify the parameters of sequence distributions with high mean predicted fitness.
 Specifically, let $\{p_\phi: \phi \in \Phi\}$ denote the class of sequence distributions parameterized as independent categorical distributions over the four nucleotides at each of twenty-one contiguous sequence positions.
 We set the parameters of the designed sequence distribution by using stochastic gradient descent to approximately solve the following problem: